EwanColquhoun/loadsheet-planner/README.md

     * Jetstream 41 [![J41 image](assets/images/j41.jpg)](https://en.wikipedia.org/wiki/British_Aerospace_Jetstream_41)

 * Terminology -
+    * [**Loadsheet**](https://www.linkedin.com/pulse/aircraft-loadsheet-peter-irungu/) - Provides the crew with the various weights that are crutial for te flight.
+Compiled for information from the airline (passenger and cargo figures) and the crew themselves (fuel, aircraft specific weights).
     * [**Aircraft Dispatcher**](https://www.myworldofwork.co.uk/my-career-options/job-profiles/flight-dispatcher) - Provides the Pilots with the weight and balance information relevant to the flight.
 Also is the liason between the Pilots and the loading staff for both bags and passengers.
     * **Flight crew** - In this case Pilots, could include loadmaster and navigatior in other cases.
     * **Basic Weight** (eWeight in this app) - The weight of the aircraft without passengers, baggage or usable fuel.